synthetik-technologies/actions/README.md

 - Outputs:
   - `image-name`: image name with registry and version

+### IoT Module Production (`iot-prod.yaml`)

+Versions, names, builds, and pushes a "production ready" Docker Image

+- Inputs:
+  - `image`: the base image name
+  - `image-registry`: the docker registry to be pushed to
+- Outputs:
+  - `image-name`: the final image name (with registry, name, and tag)

 ## Composite Actions

 ### Docker Build and Push (`docker-build-push`)

-Builds and pushes a Docker image
+Names, builds, and pushes a Docker image

 - Inputs:
-  - `image-name`: image name with registry and version
+  - `image`: image base name
+  - `image-registry`: the registry to push the image to
   - `platforms`: platforms and architectures to build/push to
     - can be a string: `'linux/arm64'`
     - can also be a comma-separated string: `'linux/arm64,linux/amd64'`
     - note: The base architecture does _not_ need to be one of the desired platforms or architectures, however it will often be quicker
+  - `version` the version tag to be pushed (defaults to "latest")
+- Outputs:
+  - `image-name`: the full image name, including repository and version

 ### IoT Docker Login (`iot-docker-login`)